okteto/build/README.md

 ## Inputs

+### `tag`

+Name and optionally a tag in the `name:tag` format for the build.
+When `file` points to a `Dockerfile`, in order to push the image to a registry, a `tag` is required.
+Otherwise, the build would be done but no image will be pushed to the registry.

 ### `file`

-The path to the Okteto Manifest.
-Default `"okteto.yml"`.
+The relative path to the Okteto Manifest.

-Name of the Dockerfile.
-Default `"Dockerfile"`.
+> You can also use this input to point to a Dockerfile.
+In this mode, okteto build will ignore your Okteto manifest, and directly build the image defined in the Dockerfile.
+Use this to build images that are not defined on your Okteto manifest.

+### `path`

+Service from the Okteto Manifest to build.
+You can select the service to build providing the `path`, otherwise all images at the Okteto Manifest build definition would be build.

+When repository does not have an Okteto Manifest or `Dockerfile` is provided at `file`, `path` is the execution path of the action. .

+### `buildargs`

+A list of comma-separated build arguments.

+### `no-cache`

+Set to "true" when no cache should be used when building the image

+### `cache-from`

+A list of comma-separated images where cache should be imported from.

+### `export-cache`

+A list of comma-separated images where cache should be exported to.

-### `global`
+### `secrets`

-When true will make the image available to everyone in your team.
-Default `false`.
-Only admins can push images to the global registry.
+A list of semi-colon secrets.
+Each with format: id=mysecret,src=/local/secret

 ## Example usage

+### Build and push images for all services described at an Okteto Manifest

-This example runs the context action and then builds and pushes an image.
+This example runs the context action `okteto/context@latest` and then builds and pushes an image.
+A valid Okteto Manifest should exist at the repository.

 ```yaml
 # File: .github/workflows/workflow.yml